-Most experienced nail artists understand that it would be impossible to stake an ownership claim on something like the aforementioned multicoloured French manicure.
+Most seasoned nail artists understand that it would be impossible to stake an ownership claim on something like the aforementioned French manicure.
 "As a [nail] artist, it's hard to claim that a lot of things are your own," explains celebrity nail artist Queenie Nguyen.
 "For example, I'm doing a red French manicure, if you do the exact same thing, I can't say anything — it's a French manicure."

-Regardless of the intricacy in design, there's also the argument that you run the risk of being copied when you post your art online — especially when you have an established following.
+Regardless of the intricacy in design, there's also the argument that you run the risk of being copied when you post your art online — especially when you have a following.
 "If you have 100,000 followers, how can you not expect people to replicate your work?" questions NYC-based nail artist Julie Kandalec.
 "If you don't want people replicating your art, don't post it."

 Is it original or inspired by?